Manchester United news: Injury scare for Red Devils as Victor Lindelof heads straight for tunnel after being subbed in Inter game | Goal.com

 The Sweden international went down off the ball holding his leg and went straight down the tunnel after being replaced by Phil Jones at the heart of the United defence with the scores tied at 0-0.

-Lindelof is arguably United's most consistent performer in central defence and Ole Gunnar Solskjaer will hope the injury isn't serious.
+Lindelof is arguably United's most consistent performer in central defence and Ole Gunnar Solskjaer hopes the injury is not too serious.

 More to follow...